shanep/cs117-p1-starter/README.md

 the textbook or course website.
 If you write NONE in this section it is assumed that you didn't use google at all.
 Be safe CITE!

-## Task 4 - Add, Commit, Push your code
+## Task 5 - Add, Commit, Push your code

 Once you are finished you need to make sure that you have pushed all your code to GitHub for grading!
-The Video walk through linked in the beginning of this document will show you how to accomplish this task.
+You will not be submitting anything to canvas everything will be submitted through GitHub as demonstrated in class.